 The exhibit may have been operated by Dr. Lion, who had permanent exhibits in Paris, Bordeaux, Marseilles, Lyons, Nice, and other cities.

-Incubator exhibit near the Labyrinthe.
-Unclear whether this is the same building as the previous image but from a different direction, or a different building.
+Incubator exhibit near the Labyrinth, seen from the plaza.
+Unclear whether this is the same building above but from a different direction, or a different building.

 Map of the exposition.
 Click the image for more detail in a new window.